Urban Fitness & Movement - Urban Exploration quest for Intermediate level adventurers

 2

-Warm up with 10 minutes of movement prep: leg swings front and back, hip circles, arm rotations, wrist circles in both directions.
-Do 20 jumping jacks, then 10 deep squats focusing on ankle mobility.
+Spend 10 minutes on movement prep: leg swings front and back, hip circles, arm and wrist rotations in both directions.
+Follow with 20 jumping jacks and 10 deep squats, focusing on ankle mobility that'll matter when you land.

 3